WWE News: Kurt Angle Comments On How The Top Guys Treated Him During His Time In The WWE

 To no surprise, many current WWE talent were quick to respond to this announcement.

 Kalisto, Tye Dillinger, and Roderick Strong all showed their appreciation of angle, as well as their excitement of the announcement.
 Former NXT Tag Team Champion William Murphy stated that the WWE Hall of Fame is “where he belongs.”
 Current NXT Tag Team Champion Tommaso Ciampa stated that Angle is “[a] man who inspired me to become the performer I am today… and continues to inspire me to reach for greatness.”
-Shocked of the announcement, former NXT Women’s Champion Bayley stated that Angle is one of her all-time favorite wrestlers.
+Shocked by the announcement, former NXT Women’s Champion Bayley stated that Angle is one of her all-time favorite wrestlers.
 Former SmackDown Live Women’s Champion Becky Lynch stated that she is delighted to see Angle going into the Hall of Fame, as he is one of her favorites and an “absolute legend.”

 Angle is one of the fastest rising stars in WWE history, becoming Intercontinental Champion, European Champion, and WWE Champion within the first two years of debuting.
 As WWE mentioned, Angle achieved multiple world championships and a long list of accomplishments in just seven years with the company.